begyyal/shjp/README.md

 #### Command format
 `shjp.sh [1] [2]...`
-1. Json file path or json string.
+1. Json file path or json value.
+If stdin is pipe, it is used instead of 1.
-2. Json key that you want to get value, If it is in a hierarchy, please connect with dots(*1).
+2. Json key that you want to get value.
+If it is in a hierarchy, please connect with dots(*1).
 3. Other arguments after that are the same as 2.

 ***